tmartinezML/LOFAR-Diffusion/README.md

 # Usage

 Training is executed with the script training/train.py.
-Settings are set with a config file that has to be specified inside the script.
+Settings are defined with a json configuration file that has to be specified inside the script.
 Example configs are given in model/configs.
 Also, the training dataset is specified in the script.
 Different options are defined in data/datasets.py